mldbai/mldb/container_files/public_html/doc/builtin/procedures/RandomForest.md

 It only supports binary classification.
 The generic classifier.train procedure supports regression and multi-class classification.

 Feature values can be numeric or strings.
-Stricly numeric features will be considered as ordinal, while feature that contains only strings or a mix of strings and numeric values will be considered as nominal.
-Other values types (blobs, timestamps, intervals, etc) are not yet supported.
+Strictly numeric features will be considered as ordinal, while feature that contains only strings or a mix of strings and numeric values will be considered as nominal.
+Other value types (blobs, timestamps, intervals, etc) are not yet supported.

 ## Output model